 At this stage depending on the area you are applying to, you may also be asked to take a work sample exercise and personality questionnaire.
 You will be told in advance of the day whether you will be sitting these tests.

 The ANAO is a popular graduate employment.
 Competition is high for places on the graduate program, with more than 600 applicants for approximately 30 places in 2013.
 This level of competition means that you must be on the top of your game in order to pass through each stage.
 Preparation is key, and you can do this with JobTestPrep.
-Good luck in your application.
+Start practicing for success today.